Information For Electronics Recyclers

 To participate in E-Cycle Wisconsin, recyclers must register annually with the DNR.
 Recyclers who choose not to participate in this program are not subject to its regulations and do not have to register with the DNR.

 If you are registering as a recycler for the first time, contact us via email to get information and a registration form.

 Re-registration and annual report

 Registered recyclers must submit a report to the DNR by Feb.
 1 each year.
 By completing the online report form, a recycler re-registers for another program year unless it indicates otherwise on the form.

-If you have not previously completed online forms for the DNR recycling program, you will need to complete a one-time registration process to get access to the online report system.
+If you have not previously completed online forms for the DNR recycling program, please contact us so we can help you set up a user account.

 Recyclers must also submit a mid-year report.
 The report must include the weight of eligible electronics received for recycling on behalf of manufacturers during the first six months of the current program year, along with the manufacturer names, and the total weight of eligible electronics the recycler has received in anticipation of selling the pounds to a manufacturer.
 The report is due Feb.
 1 each year.

 Recordkeeping and Audits